-Today they still pass by historic taverns and cemeteries, and stone markers describe the long-ago events that transpired among colonial militiamen, French cavalry, British redcoats, Continental regulars and all their camp followers.
+Today the old military routes still pass by historic taverns and cemeteries.
+Stone markers describe the long-ago events that transpired among colonial militiamen, French cavalry, British redcoats, Continental regulars and all their camp followers.

 Here are six military routes used during the American Revolution.
 In some cases they pass through several states, but we confine our description to just one.

 On April 25, 1777, 26 ships carrying 2,000 British troops landed at Cedar Point in Westport, Conn.

 They were commanded by British New York Gov. William Tryon, who planned to destroy military supplies 20 miles north in Danbury.